 That is because we believe that the humanities are for everyone, but only a limited slice of the population usually attends humanities programs.
-And that means that many perspectives are missing from our conversations about history, culture, values, and beliefs.
+That means that many perspectives are missing from our conversations about history, culture, values, and beliefs.
 Many New Jerseyans do not have an opportunity to experience how the humanities can change their perception of the world and their place in it.
 These are the underserved and underrepresented audiences that we all want to reach.
 We have special love for projects that seek out these audiences and find ways to engage them.

 We do know that some communities often lack representation in the humanities.
 They include:

 - People of color